durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 To be specific, our room is a 1×1×1 cube, with opposite corners on (0,0,0) and (1,1,1).

-I also made the bold (easier) choice of having everything be greyscale.
+I also made the bold (easier) choice of having everything be grayscale.

 The spheres will be perfectly reflective, and the walls will be perfectly absorbing.